typewriter1/goalie-gloves/README.md

 # goalie-gloves
-A game where you save penalties to earn points.
+A game where you save penalties to increase your % saved.